The Steinberg representation is irreducible: Introduction

 \begin{remark} The following special case of Lemma \ref{lemma:polylemma} might clarify its content.
 Consider $a_1,\ldots,a_n \in \C^{\times}$ and $b_1,\ldots,b_n \in \C$, and assume that $a_1^d b_1 + \cdots + a_n^d b_n = 0$ for all $d \geq 1$.
 Then Lemma \ref{lemma:polylemma} implies that $b_1+\cdots+b_n = 0$.
 It is curious that we proved such a simple statement by reduction to finite characteristic\footnote{Of course, this statement can be proven directly.
-However, the proof of the lemma shows that the conclusion still holds if the stated condition only holds for all $d$ in a cofinal subset of $\bbZ$ (orded by divisibility).
+However, the proof of the lemma shows that the conclusion still holds if the stated condition only holds for all $d$ in a cofinal subset of $\bbZ$ (ordered by divisibility).
 This stronger statement is not so easy to prove by hand.}.
-When $\Char(k)=0$, our proof of Proposition~\ref{prop:ideal} makes use of a similar reduction to finite characteristic. \end{remark}
+When $\Char(k)=0$, our proof of Proposition~\ref{prop:ideal} makes use of a similar reduction to finite characteristic.
+However, though this might lead one to expect that the proof when $\Char(k) = p$ would be easier, in fact our argument in characteristic $p$ is completely different and significantly more technical. \end{remark}

 \begin{remark} Our proof of Lemma \ref{lemma:polylemma} is a little abstract.
 It is an instructive exercise to prove it more concretely by exhibiting appropriate polynomial identities.
 For instance, the case $n=3$ follows from the identity